Cognitive Stimulation Therapy

 To ensure the record is understood absolutely clearly—there’s no doubt that physical activity protects the brain from neurodegenerative diseases.

-10,000 participants (and their brains) with an average age of 54, but ranging from 18 to 97, who were about half men and half women made up the study cohorts.
+The study cohorts consisted of 10,000 participants (and their brains), with an average age of 54 but ranging from 18 to 97, about half men and half women.

-Exercise was self-reported—an inevitable flaw when conducting large population studies like this one.
-Participants were asked how many days of the week they engaged in 10 minutes or more of moderate or vigorous intensity exercise.
+The exercise was self-reported, an inevitable flaw when conducting large population studies like this one.
+Participants were asked how many days of the week they engaged in 10 minutes or more of moderate or vigorous exercise.

 10,125 brain MRI scans were examined, and it was determined that a higher number of days of moderate to vigorous physical activity “predicted larger normalized brain volumes in multiple regions, including total gray matter volume, total white matter volume, hippocampus, frontal cortex, parietal lobes, and occipital lobe,” the authors wrote.